 The DHHS Division of Behavioral Health is responsible for ongoing evaluation and updating of the Nebraska Behavioral Health All-Hazards Disaster Response and Recovery Plan.
-The Plan will go through a formal review and re-write process every four years.
+The Plan will go through a formal review and rewrite process every five years.
 Routine corrections and updates of the Plan will be informed by exercises and any disaster events that occur.
-Notification and contact lists will be updated semi-annually.
+Notification and contact lists will be updated as needed.